connexta/eve/README.md

 You can kill the container through the command ```docker kill wallboard```

 #### Jenkins
-The Jenkins has already been setup in devops/eve-wallboard of Jenkins server
+The Jenkins has already been setup in devops/eve-wallboard of the Jenkins server

 Required build setup:
 - Github Webhook setup : An admin needs to add a webhook to the Jenkins service in the Github repository settings.